-Q & A - Final Rules and Interpretations i) Further Defining "Swap," "Security-Based Swap," and "Security-Based Swap Agreement"; ii) Regarding "Mixed Swaps"; and iii) Governing Books and Records for "Security-Based Swap Agreements"
+Q & A - Proposed Rules and Interpretive Guidance Further Defining "Swap," "Security-Based Swap," and "Security-Based Swap Agreement"; Regarding "Mixed Swaps"; and, Governing Books and Records for "Security-Based Swap Agreements"

-What is the purpose of the final rulemaking?
+What is the goal of the proposed rulemaking?

 To: i) further define certain terms; ii) provide for the regulation of mixed swaps; and iii) adopt specified books and records rules.
-The final rulemaking includes proposed rules and interpretive guidance regarding the terms "swap," "security-based swap," and "security-based swap agreement," which the Dodd-Frank Act requires the Commission and the SEC, in consultation with the Federal Reserve Board, to jointly further define.
+The notice of proposed rulemaking includes proposed rules and interpretive guidance regarding the terms "swap," "security-based swap," and "security-based swap agreement," which the Dodd-Frank Act requires the Commission and the SEC, in consultation with the Federal Reserve Board, to jointly further define.
 In addition, the statute provides that the Commissions shall jointly prescribe regulations regarding "mixed swaps" as are necessary to carry out the purposes of Title VII of the Dodd-Frank Wall Street Reform and Consumer Protection Act (Dodd-Frank Act), and to jointly adopt rules governing books and records requirements for "security-based swap agreements."